aidamian/mcp-workshop/README.md

 # MCP Workshop
+## Alglrithms & Flows
+- **Use case:** A conversational stock assistant that turns natural-language prompts into tool calls (`get_stock_price`, `compare_stocks`), sourcing data from Yahoo Finance first and falling back to `stocks_data.csv` for deterministic replies.
+- **Common flow:** User prompt → router picks tool/args (AI-assisted with heuristic fallback) → server executes against live/CSV data → client renders a concise, colour-coded response.
+- **Raw stdio:** Minimal JSON-over-stdio between a subprocess client and server; fastest to run and the default for tests.
+- **MCP SDK:** Uses the official `mcp` package with stdio or in-process memory transport; best when integrating external MCP-capable tools.
+- **Course/Gemini:** Mirrors the MCP transport but asks Google Gemini to choose the tool/args; designed for tutorials showcasing alternate routing models.

-This repository demonstrates a Deepseek-powered stock data assistant with two interchangeable implementations:
+This repository demonstrates a Deepseek-powered stock data assistant with three interchangeable implementations:

-- **Raw stdio variant (`raw_version/`)** — mirrors the original workshop with a lightweight JSON-over-stdio contract between the client and server.
+- **Raw stdio variant (`raw_version/`)** — mirrors the original workshop with a lightweight JSON-over-stdio contract between the client and server; the default for tests and quick demos.
-- **MCP SDK variant (`mcp_version/`)** — reimplements the transport using the official `mcp` PyPI package so any MCP-capable tooling can connect.
+- **MCP SDK variant (`mcp_version/`)** — reimplements the transport using the official `mcp` PyPI package so any MCP-capable tooling can connect over stdio.
+- **Course/tutorial variant (`course_version/`)** — a teaching-focused MCP build that swaps Deepseek routing for Google Gemini to illustrate tool selection with a different model.

-The root entry points (`mcp_client.py`, `mcp_server.py`) now re-export the raw implementation for backwards compatibility, while the new MCP-aware modules live under `mcp_version/`.
+The root entry points (`mcp_client.py`, `mcp_server.py`) re-export the raw implementation for backwards compatibility.
+The MCP and course variants are self-contained under their folders and can be targeted explicitly by the test harness.

 ## Features

-- 🤖 Deepseek-Assisted Query Understanding: Natural-language prompts are routed to tools via Deepseek when an API key is present, with deterministic heuristics as a fallback.
+- 🤖 AI-Assisted Routing: Deepseek powers the raw and MCP builds (with deterministic heuristics as a fallback when no key is present); the course build swaps in Google Gemini for tool selection during the tutorial flow.
 - 📊 Dual Data Sources: Yahoo Finance via `yfinance` when online, and `stocks_data.csv` for deterministic offline coverage.
-- 🔌 Two Transport Options: Choose between the original JSON-over-stdio flow or the MCP SDK-powered tooling, depending on your integration target.
+- 🧰 Parallel Builds: Raw JSON stdio, MCP SDK stdio/memory, and a Gemini-powered course variant that share the same stock tools.
-- 💬 Interactive CLIs: Both variants ship conversational REPLs that mirror the same user experience.
+- 💬 Interactive CLIs: Every variant ships a conversational REPL that mirrors the same user experience.
-- 🛡️ Graceful Degradation: Router and data providers fall back automatically so live workshops continue to run even without network access.
+- 🛡️ Graceful Degradation: Routers and data providers fall back automatically so live workshops continue to run even without network access.

 ## Architecture